Argonne teams with U.S. Department of Defense and Duke Energy to monitor birds around solar facilities

 Arizona State, Argonne discovery may change modeling, thinking of how life evolves on exoplanets

-Dan Shim, an associate professor at Arizona State University, and his team of researchers simulated conditions of planets completely covered in water to learn how life could be supported without land masses.
-They re-created conditions from those water-filled worlds with the help of the Advanced Photon Source (APS), a U.S. Department of Energy (DOE) Office of Science user facility at the DOE’s Argonne National Laboratory.
-The team brought their samples to two APS beamlines: GeoSoilEnviroCARS (GSECARS), operated by the University of Chicago, and High-Pressure Collaborative Access Team (HPCAT) operated by Argonne’s X-ray Science Division.
+Dan Shim, an associate professor at Arizona State, and his team of researchers simulated conditions of planets completely covered in water to learn how life could be supported without land masses.
+They re-created conditions from those water-filled worlds with the help of the Advanced Photon Source (APS), a DOE Office of Science user facility at the Argonne.
+The team brought their samples to two APS beamlines: GeoSoilEnviroCARS (GSECARS), operated by The University of Chicago, and High-Pressure Collaborative Access Team (HPCAT) operated by Argonne’s X-ray Science Division.

 The researchers’ findings were published in the Proceedings of the National Academy of Sciences and focused on a new transitional phase between silica and water, indicating that the boundary between water and rock on exoplanets is not as solid as it is on Earth.
 This pivotal discovery could change the way astronomers and astrophysicists model exoplanets and inform the way we think about life evolving on them.